gorodnichy/PINN/README.md

-# This library is developed as part of the Ph.D. work of Dmitry Gorodnichy.
+# Based on Ph.D. work of Dmitry Gorodnichy.

 Now in 2017 everyone talks about fully-connected Deep Neural Networks.
 They were the subject of my Ph.D. dissertation twenty years ago,  in 1997.